kiranarsam/understanding-cpp-step-by-step/function-overloading/MD-function-overloading.md

 Function overloading can be considered as an example of polymorphism.

-# Functions that canno be overloaded
+# Functions that cannot be overloaded
 Function declaractions cannot be overloaded
 1. Function declarations that differ only in the return type.
 ```